Faculty Expertise

 Ph.D., Electrical Engineering, NYU Polytechnic University

-Low-power VLSI circuits, FPGAs, embedded systems, neurological signal processing, epileptic seizure detection, high-speed hardware design for networking and network security, intrusion detection and prevention.
+Low-power VLSI circuits, FPGAs, embedded systems, neurological signal processing, epileptic seizure detection, high-speed hardware design for networking and network security, and intrusion detection and prevention.

 Assistant Professor, Electrical and Computer Engineering